olilan1/pf2e-creature-sounds/README.md

 found, or if you want to choose a different set, you can pick the sounds used with a selector, and you can even create your own sound sets by uploading sound files.

-## Choosing a sound set
+## Previewing or choosing sound sets

 Click on Sounds in the header bar of a character sheet (NPC or Player) to open the sound select dialog.

 <img src="documentation/sounds-ringed.png" width="400">

-In the dialog that appears, use the drop-down to select your preferred sound set, and use the buttons to preview sounds for Attack, Hurt, and Death.
+In the dialog that appears, you can see the currently selected sound set.
+Use the buttons to preview sounds for Attack, Hurt, and Death, and use the drop-down to select a different sound set.

 <img src="documentation/sound-select-dialog.png" width="240">